Job boards are a traditional source of job postings in the Internet age.

 Many are completely legitimate, and some are scams run be people who have their own plans for your resume.
-Be careful! (check out Job-Hunt's Avoiding Job Scams section.)
+Be careful! (check out Job-Hunt's Avoiding Job Scams column.)

-The Employment Super Sites - we all know their names from Super Bowl ads, newspaper articles, and a decade of banners and other advertisements everywhere.
+We all know the names of the employment super sites from Super Bowl ads, news articles and segments, and a decade of banners and other advertisements everywhere.
 Most of us have posted our resumes there at least once (whether we knew it or not) and searched through the opportunities a few times.

-Niche sites are popular with employers who can’t afford the costs associated with using the supersites and want to minimize the expenses associated with relocating a new employee.
+Niche sites are popular with employers who can’t afford the costs associated with using the supersites and may want to minimize the expenses associated with relocating a new employee.
 They are also popular with recruiters who are looking for the kind of person who is associated with a specific professional association, industry, or interest group.

 The job boards that professional and industry associations offer their members can be among the best niche sites you will find.

 We know about picking sites with the “fresh” jobs in the right industry/specialty and location, but the world has gotten more complex as more scams join the online job search mix.

 These days, using job boards for research can be the most productive thing to do with them.

 Depending on what you want to do, search through the jobs by any/all of the following:

 This should give you indications about which employers are hiring in your field and/or where you want to work.
 Make a list of those employers you find.

 Employers prefer to hire candidates who are referred by current employees.
 They even usually pay those employees for the referral, sometimes in the thousands of dollars.